 Risks of RLS

 Several risk factors are associated with restless legs syndrome (RLS), including gender, age, medication use, sleep deprivation, pregnancy, and genetics.
 Women are more likely to develop RLS than men, and the disorder is more common in middle-aged adults.
 Certain medications, such as antidepressants and antihistamines, can increase RLS risk.
 Sleep deprivation can also worsen symptoms by affecting the quality of sleep.
-Hormonal changes during pregnancy can lead to more restless legs symptoms.
+Hormonal changes during pregnancy can lead to more restless leg symptoms.
 Finally, RLS can be passed down from parents to children through genetics.

 Treatment for Restless Leg Syndrome